Multifactor authentication and password reset

 Follow the on-screen prompts to install the Authenticator app (this process is the same as installing any other app).
 You will need your University email address and password, as well as an internet connection.

-Once you have installed this app and signed in for the first time, you then only need to 'tap the app' when next asked to authenticate.
+Once you have installed this app and signed in for the first time, when next asked to authenticate you will be presented with numbers on the screen that you need to match (number matching).

 For more information about how to download and install the app, see download and install the Microsoft Authenticator app.